tpflores09/DevOps-Server-Setup-on-Google-Cloud-Platform/README.md

       1. In the command line, type in "sudo yum install ansible" and hit enter.
       2. It will begin to load, then it will ask "Is this ok [y/d/N]: " to which you will type in "y" and enter.
 Once Ansible has installed, it will return "Complete".

 5. Next, we will change the user root password in each of your environments.
-This is so that we can easily access and connect our VMs from our Anible Management Server.
+This is so that we can easily access and connect our VMs from our Ansible Management Server.
 Repeat this step in all of your servers.
     - In the command line, type in "sudo passwd" and enter.
 It will ask for "New Password: ".
 When you are typing in your password, it will not be displayed on the screen.
 So, be sure that you mentally keep up with what you are typing in as your password.
 You will need to remember this to connect the VMs:
       <img width="615" alt="Screenshot 2023-12-05 at 10 04 29 PM" src="https://github.com/tpflores09/CSC2510-001-FinalProject/assets/142537354/ae321e5d-40a0-494a-a19c-4d13ba8860e2">